UBC-CS/cpsc100/notes/project/introduction.md

 - [M3: Infographic](#m3-infographic)
 - [Resources](#resources) -->

-## Project Topics
+## Project Categories

-Your project topic should fit into one of the five broad categories below.
+Your project should fit into one of the five broad categories below.
-There is still a lot of freedom for you to choose interesting topics within these categories, but you must make sure your chosen topic fits into exactly **one of these categories**.
+There is still a lot of freedom for you to choose interesting things within these categories, but you must make sure it fits into exactly **one of these categories**.
-This also means that your topic of exploration should be focused on only one of these categories so you can do a deep and meaningful exploration.
+This also means that your area of exploration should be focused on only one of these categories so you can do a deep and meaningful exploration (and link it back to the course topics).
-Some of these topics may be covered in class and if they are, you are **responsible** for finding supplementary content outside of the class material for your project.
+Some of the topics may be covered in class and if they are, you are **responsible** for finding supplementary content outside of the class material for your project.

 ### A. Generative AI and student learning